MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -SchedulerRandomizationTime

-Specifies the randomization time for the scheduler.
+Specifies the time window, in minutes, within which scheduled tasks in Microsoft Defender (for example, scans and updates) can randomly start.
+Scheduled tasks can start within the specified number of minutes before or after the time of the scheduled task.

+The randomization time window is used around specific start time value (for example, the **ScanScheduleTime** and **ScanScheduleQuickScanTime** parameters) or around the number of minutes specified by the **ScanScheduleOffset** parameter.

 A valid value is an integer from 0 to 4294967295.

+Staggering start times on devices can help reduce the impact on network and system performance.

 ```yaml
 Type: UInt32